msalemor/agentic-intro-autogen/README.md

 #### 2.1.1 - Top concepts

-- Agent definition: It is important to know how to configure the agents.
+- **Agent definition**: It is important to know how to configure the agents.
 Agents will have different capabilities such as having tools, having different system prompts, terminating messages, etc.
-- Termination: If not careful, an Agent conversation could run "forever".
+- **Termination**: If not careful, an Agent conversation could run "forever".
 Special attention needs to be paid when to terminate a conversation.
-- Agent Team: There are different types of Agent team presets such as RoundRobinChat, SelectorGroupChat, MagenticOneGroupChat, and others.
+- **Agent Team**: There are different types of Agent team presets such as RoundRobinChat, SelectorGroupChat, MagenticOneGroupChat, and others.
-- Message observability and handling: It is important to know how to tap into the Agent conversation.
+- **Message observability and handling**: It is important to know how to tap into the Agent conversation.

 ### 2.2 - What is AutoGen Core